sharetribe/ftw-daily/docs/map-providers.md

 REACT_APP_DEFAULT_SEARCHES_ENABLED=true
 ```

-The default locations have been described in file:
+The default locations are described in
 [src/default-location-searches.js](../src/default-location-searches.js).

 The same environment variable also shows "current location" suggestion, which will make the browser